-Matthew M. Chingos is a Fellow in the Brookings Institution’s Brown Center on Education
+Matthew M. Chingos is a Senior Fellow at the Brookings Institution and Research Director of its Brown Center on Education

 Chingos’s first book, Crossing the Finish Line: Completing College at America’s Public Universities,